liu-xueyang/liu-xueyang.github.io/_posts/2022-10-14-reflection.md

 6. **Be compassionate to both self and others.**

 7. **Don't rush and let things happen.** Don't worry.
-Good things take time.
-And if
+Good things take time to fruitation.
+And in every moment of depression, despair, stress, anxiety, lives a door to grow and learn, if you don't run away from the pain.